ken-oS9m4Tq1/utils-numstr/README.md

 const numstr = require('utils-numstr');
 ```

+The functions in this module can operate on string numbers of unlimited size and will maintain precision to an infinite number of significant digits.

 The default character alphabet is [0-9a-z].
 This can be customized by editing the array `consts.alphabet` that defines the current alphabet.
 Each element of `consts.alphabet` should be a single character; the index of the element is taken to be the numerical value of the character.

-The package `utils-numstr` is case insensitive by default.
+The module is case insensitive by default.
 If necessary, case sensitivity can be enabled by setting `consts.caseSensitive` to true.

 For example, one can define a custom alphabet where upper case and lower case letters assume different numerical values: